Application Triggers

 }

 When developing your application, you will be prompted to send a test event.
 This serves as an example to streamline configuration and make property extraction easier.
-When sending your test event, use the dryRun query parameter and input whatever ext_link or id you want for the app_object (these don't have to be real for the dry run).
+When sending your test event, use the dryRun query parameter set to true and input whatever ext_link or id you want for the app_object (these don't have to be real for the dry run).

 POST /applications/<application_uid>/events?dryRun=true HTTP/1.1